chestercodes/chester.codes/content/posts/026-2019-12-10-automating-dotnet-versioning-1-synver/post.md

 category: Tech
 ---

 > This is an entry for the [F# Advent Calendar 2019](https://sergeytihon.com/tag/fsadvent).
 It is the first in a three part series exploring a way of automating .net library versioning.
-This post doesn't contain any F#, but describes a library written in F# which was the product of a blog post from the FsAdvent 2016.
+This post describes a library written in F# which was the product of a blog post from the FsAdvent 2016.

 [Semantic versioning](https://semver.org/) is a popular method for versioning software libaries.
 It describes three different types of change that can happen in libaries, Major, Minor and Patch: